ondrejsevcik/knowledge-base/avalanche-101.md

 - slope is less than 20° => no avalanche
 - when you see an avalanche and there was noone buried, let the rescue team know so the don't have to fly there
 - [Tyrol Rescue team app](https://www.leitstelle-tirol.at/leistungen/zusatzleistungen/) - sends your location directly to Tyrol rescue team
+- Helicopter approaching
+  - `yes` it's me - 🙌 two hands up (like Y)
+  - `no` you're looking for someone else - 🕺one hand up, one hand down

 ### Equipment